DzeletovicN/Getting-and-Cleaning-Data/bookcode.md

-dataset contain file
-- res.txt
+## res.txt
-     columns:
-	subjecnno - number of volunteer
+	- subjecnno - number of volunteer
-	activity - six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) testtype - mark of set (test or train) (The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data)
+	- activity - six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
+        - testtype - mark of set (test or train) (The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data)

-	measuremenvariable - variable of measurement (see belong) mean - average of each variable for each activity and each subject
+	- measuremenvariable - variable of measurement (see belong) -mean - average of each variable for each activity and each subject

 The features selected for dataset come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.